loonwerks/CASE/TA5/tool-assessment-4/basic/tutorial/readme.md

 └── slang/
 ```

-Consult the tutorial video for the steps needed to generate code from AADL models for seL4 and Linux.

-The developer codes the system by
+The developer codes the system by carrying out the following general activities:

 * filling in the templates for the thread entry points in each `<component Cx>.c` files.
-The most important is the *compute entry point* represented by the `time-triggered` function.
+The most important is the *compute entry point* represented by the `time-triggered` function (example code below will illustrate this).
 * utilizing the port communication api's in the `<component Cx>_api.h` files to `get` values from input ports and `put` values on output ports.
 * specifying the static schedule for seL4 in `camkes/kernel/domain_schedule.c`.